byllc/Resume/README.md

 ## Experience
  A wide range of experience in computing and information technology.I have maintained long term relationships with companies I have consulted and worked for,  many of whom continue to consider me a trusted source for assisting in their technology decisions.

 ### Software / Operations Engineer,  Stark & Wayne
+ * Operations Engineer: Helping build platform-as-a-service offerings such as CloudFoundry.
+Providing operations support, business and platform analysis and engineering support for clients who are building out or choosing cloud based solutions.
-**January 2014 - Present**
+ * Software Engineer: Building tools to help support platform as a service and cloud based service offerings **January 2014 - Present**

 ### Software Development Team Lead / Development Manager,  Academic Software Plus / Liaison Intl.